Tending the Healer

 Group Structure

-This mentorship pod meets monthly for four sessions.
+We meet virtually, monthly for four sessions.
 Each session is 90 minutes.
-Group size is intentionally limited to 6 participants to ensure depth, connection, and individualized support.
+Group size is intentionally limited to 8 participants to ensure depth, connection, and individualized support.

 Who This Is For